Things to Do

 We do not anticipate any delays in border crossings between Northern Ireland and the Republic of Ireland in either direction.
 Nor do we expect immigration controls.

-Assuming it is a German national though they should be able to enter under deemed leave provision.
+Assuming it is a German national they should be able to enter under deemed leave provision, which ensures that there are no routine immigration controls on visitors arriving to the UK from the Common Travel Area.

-Your EHIC card will ensure health cover in the Republic but if visiting Northern Ireland, you should ensure you have adequate travel insurance with healthcare cover.
+Your EHIC card will ensure health cover in the Republic but does not ensure health cover in Northern Ireland.
+You should therefore ensure you have adequate travel insurance, with healthcare cover, if you are visiting Northern Ireland.

-If someone from Europe e.g. Germany travels into Republic of Ireland with their EHIC and then travels in to Northern Ireland, will their health card be recognised?
+If someone from Europe e.g. Germany travels to the Republic of Ireland with their EHIC and then travels on to Northern Ireland, will their health card be recognised?

 Will EU nationals need health insurance to travel anywhere else in the UK i.e. on to GB?

-If you have a valid EU driving licence you will be able to use this as before in the Republic of Ireland but you will need to check if you have the correct driving licence and insurance documentation requirements to drive in Northern Ireland, especially if you plan to travel between both.
+If you have a valid EU driving licence you will be able to use it as before in both the Republic of Ireland and Northern Ireland.
+However, you will need to check that you have the correct insurance documentation requirements in place, especially if you plan to travel between jurisdictions.
 If renting a car always check in advance for any additional requirements from the car rental company.
-For more information click here

 Can I rent a car in Northern Ireland and travel to the Republic of Ireland, or vice versa?

-Yes, if renting a car in Northern Ireland or the Republic of Ireland, provided you have recognised license and insurance documentation for both, you will be able to drive in both Northern Ireland and the Republic of Ireland.
+Yes, if you rent a car in Northern Ireland or the Republic of Ireland, and provided you have license and insurance documentation recognised in both, you will be able to drive in both jurisdictions.

-If someone from Europe, e.g. Germany, travels with a pet in to Republic of Ireland can they then travel onwards in to Northern Ireland with the pet?
+If someone from Europe, e.g. Germany, travels with a pet to the Republic of Ireland, can they then travel onwards to Northern Ireland with the pet?
 Are there new rules for this movement?
-What if they them wanted to travel on to GB?
+What if they wanted to travel on to GB?

-If someone from an EU country travels to Republic of Ireland they will enjoy free roaming charges, but will they be charged to roam if they visit Northern Ireland (i.e. anyone not on a UK network)?
+If someone from an EU country travels to the Republic of Ireland they will enjoy free roaming charges, but will they be charged to roam if they visit Northern Ireland and are not on a UK network?

-Visitors are advised to check with their mobile service provider to find out more about roaming charges that may be in place.
+Visitors are advised to check with their mobile service provider in regard to any roaming charges that may be in place.

-If you are a British citizen travelling to the Republic of Ireland, or between the Republic of Ireland and the Northern, there may be some changes that affect your travel plans.
+If you are a British citizen travelling to the Republic of Ireland, or between the Republic of Ireland and Northern Ireland, there may be some changes that affect your travel plans.
 We’ve provided answers to the most common travel questions below, to help you have a safe and comfortable trip.

-Regardless of the finalised Brexit agreement, the Common Travel Area will be maintained.
-Established in 1923, this arrangement allows citizens of Great Britain and Ireland to travel between the two islands without a passport or visa restrictions.
+The Common Travel Area agreement guarantees there will be no changes to the rights of British citizens in Ireland or Irish citizens in the UK as a result of Brexit.
+The CTA allows citizens of Great Britain and Ireland to travel between the two islands without a passport or visa.
 However, some air and sea carriers may still require a passport as their only form of accepted photo identification.
 We recommend checking the documentation requirements of your travel carrier.

-For the most up-to-date information on visiting Northern Ireland after Brexit visit Gov.uk.
+For the most up-to-date information on visiting Northern Ireland visit Gov.uk.

-How will the following be affected from 1st January 2021 and what will I need to do?
+How might the following be affected, and what do I need to do?

 To jump directly to your query, click on one of the links below.